Slowly and Surely – Embarking on an Alcohol Recovery Journey

-For people like Josh, there are rehabilitation centers that offer both medical and mental health professional services in the premises.
-Often medication can help with alcohol withdrawal syndromes while mental health professionals can provide the much required counseling and psychotherapy.
+For people like Josh, there are rehabilitation centers that offer both medical and mental health professional services on the premises.
+Often medication can help with alcohol withdrawal syndromes while mental health professionals can provide the much-required counseling and psychotherapy.
 There are also a few Alcoholics Anonymous (AA) groups that conduct regular AA meetings which can become a good support system.

 “It will take time to clear away the wreck.
 Though old buildings will eventually be replaced by finer ones, the new structures will take years to complete.”

 Here’s hoping that Josh gets to build new structures in his life, with the help of his family and friends, a little nudge from the health professionals and a little push and shove from support groups like AA.